balrog-kun/nissan-qashqai-can-info/README.md

 | 69 || MISSING |
 | 77 | `20` | 0: Check oil dashboard light off for 5s, 1: Check oil dashboard light on for 5s |
 | 78 | `20` | 0, 1: _TODO_ |
+TODO: does 77 have a mode 2??

 ## Engine ECU diagnostic action PIDs (commands)

 The engine computer seems to have its own service 0x30 to trigger diagnostic actions, with a similar syntax to the BCM's service 0x30.
 The service 0x30 commands as well as the diagnostic session request (`02 10 c0`) now need to be sent to address **7e0** instead of **745**.
 The function byte is always `00` and the value byte is apparently ignored, so the functions and values are not listed below.

 These commands can't be used when the engine is running, error `22` (conditionsNotCorrect) is returned if they're attempted with the engine running.
 Similarly some of the commands return error `22` if a previous related command is still in effect.
+The ECU is off with ignition in OFF or ACC.
 The PID/CIDs may be specific to the K9K engine or a subset of engines.

 | PID | Action |
 | --: | --- |